 |High in Oleic Acid (70-78%), with only a little Linoleic Acid (4-9%).
 Heavy, deeply moisturising oil||Argan Oil has a more balanced ratio between Oleic and Linoleic Acid, which means its less heavy than Marula Oil|

-Marula oil vs Argan oil.
-Choose the One for your Skin Type or Issue
+Marula oil vs Argan oil for your skin type

 How to Use the Oils

-This, in short, is a very good thing.
+This, in short, is a good thing!
 Applying an oil before your moisturiser can act as a serum, and it is important to apply the products in this order as you should always apply lighter consistencies first and the heavier second.
-This enables better penetration into the skin so that it can soak up all of those vitamins and minerals our skin thanks us for.
+This enables better penetration into the skin so that it can soak up all of those vitamins and minerals our skin.

 Alternatively, you could add a few drops of either oil to your moisturiser for an added boost of revitalising goodness.
-This can be good when you are after that glowing , dewy skin look.
+A great idea for when you are after that glowing, dewy skin look.